wlads/reefpoints/_posts/2013-04-20-my-response-to-richard-stallman.md

 to its population.

 The 100 car accidents a day are not planned and for the most part are unavoidable.
-The deaths from the explosion in Texas was avoidable and the result of negligence by really stupid people.
+The deaths from the explosion in Texas were avoidable and the result of negligence by really stupid people.
 In both cases there are not people that are actively looking to destroy others.